An Opportunity For Manchester United To Provide Healing Touch to Their City

 And for the fourth straight season, the team has failed to win the Premier League title, finishing a disappointing sixth in the current season.

-Even the appointment of the high profile Jose Mourinho couldn’t change the team’s fortunes.
-Although his dogged approach has ensured that the team is on the cusp of winning Europe’s second tier tournament, the Europa League.
+Even the appointment of a high profile manager like Jose Mourinho couldn’t change the team’s fortunes.
+Although his dogged approach has ensured that the team is on the cusp of winning Europe’s second tier tournament - the Europa League.
 And a triumph would guarantee United a place in next season’s UEFA Champions League amongst Europe’s elite clubs.
 Something the team and the fans are desperate about.

 And Mourinho and his boys have a great opportunity to not just win the title but also provide a healing touch to the people of Manchester.